guimard/llng-docker/base/README.md

 * Upload local configuration into PostgreSQL database if:
   * `PG_SERVER` is given AND
   * PostgreSQL table is empty
+* Initialize LLNG configuration key to a random value if not already initialized or if `FORCE_KEY_REGENERATION` is set to `yes`

+> It is generaly a good idea to set this value to `yes`

 ## Variables and default values